Social Democratic Party of Croatia: Račan government (2000–2003)

-Opposition: 2003–2011
+Opposition (2003–2011)

 In the 2005 presidential race, SDP opted to support independent incumbent Stjepan Mesić, who succeeded in winning his second term by an overwhelming majority of 65.9% of the vote in the run-off in front of HDZ candidate and runner-up Jadranka Kosor with 34.1%.

 In 2007, the party was dealt a blow due to the death of their long-time leader and founder Ivica Račan, who died on 30 April 2007 due to complications from his previously treated kidney cancer, after he stepped down from his chairman post earlier that month.
 In an extraordinary party convention, former party spokesman Zoran Milanović was elected as their new leader, beating acting chairwoman and former defence minister Željka Antunović in the party election run-off.
 Other prominent candidates for the post were Zagreb mayor Milan Bandić and former foreign minister Tonino Picula.

 For the November 2007 parliamentary election, SDP ran on an economic program with Third Way elements devised by the previously non-partisan economist Ljubo Jurčić, who was also picked to be the party's candidate for the post of prime minister in case of their election victory at a party meeting in July 2007.
 In the election of 25 November SDP finished a close second behind HDZ, with 56 out of 153 seats.
-It might have won the domestic election, but as SDP doesn't participate in diaspora constituency, it lost in the overall tally.
+It might have won the domestic election, but as SDP does not participate in diaspora constituency, it lost in the overall tally.
 Five days after the election, amid speculations that SDP might assemble a governing coalition in spite of them failing to win outright majority, he was replaced in that role by Zoran Milanović.
 Nevertheless, SDP failed to assemble a governing coalition, and positioned itself as the largest opposition party instead.